TGianella/TGianella/README.md

 I freshly released my (humble) first npm package: a small CLI program to easily and smoothly create new React components.
 You can find it [here](https://www.npmjs.com/package/@tgianella/create-react-component-cli) ! :tada:

-Apart from that I am currently learning Rust :crab: and WebAssembly, hit me up with any tips or feedback on my projects !
+Apart from that I am currently learning a few different techs : Rust :crab:, WebAssembly and Express.
+Hit me up with any tips or feedback on my projects !

 🏭 Production links for my projects: